From glistening pagodas to well-preserved colonial architecture, tea shops and markets, here are my highlights from 3 days in Yangon, Myanmar.

 We were warned beforehand that the train could get very busy and – due to the lack of air-conditioning – unbearably hot.
 But we found completely the opposite to be true.
 We could wander freely up and down the carriages and the open windows and doors created a natural airflow through the train.

-I’ll be writing a full post about my Yangon Circle Train experience soon, but in short it’s a fascinating glimpse into the daily lives of the Burmese people, away from the commercial centre of the city.
+A ride on Yangon’s Circle Train gives you a fascinating glimpse into the daily lives of the Burmese people, away from the commercial centre of the city.
+And even if you only ride a small part of it, it’s completely worth doing during your 3 days in Yangon.

 The beautiful, colourful colonial architecture